 - If you had a shower seat, there is a good chance that you will not hurt your back showering

-These are just examples of how the right kind of bathroom aids can be utilized to minimize the number of falls, injuries, and even fatalities in the bathroom.
+These are just examples of how the right kind of bath aids for seniors can be utilized to minimize the number of falls, injuries, and even fatalities in the bathroom.
 As a senior, it is absolutely paramount to get the bathroom aids that suit your particular needs.
 You use this room every day—it is only logical that you make it as secure and as comfortable as possible.

 - Slippery floors/showers or bathtubs